 2-[(Azidoacety)amino]-2-deoxy-D-galactose targets O-GlcNAc-modified proteins.
 By detecting and targeting O-GlcNAc-modified proteins, 2-[(Azidoacety)amino]-2-deoxy-D-galactose can serve as a chemical tag for intracellular sugar chain metabolism [1].
 Uses: Scientific research.
 Group: Biochemical assay reagents.
 Alternative Names: N-Azidoacetylgalactosamine; GalNAz.
 CAS No. 869186-83-4.
 Pack Sizes: 5 mg; 10 mg.
 Product ID: HY-W039921.

 2-Azido-D-galactose tetraacetate (CAS# 84278-00-2) is a compound useful in organic synthesis.
-Synonyms: [(2R,3R,4R,5R)-3,4,6-triacetyloxy-5-azidooxan-2-yl]methyl acetate.
+Synonyms: D-Galactopyranose, 2-azido-2-deoxy-, 1,3,4,6-tetraacetate; 1,3,4,6-Tetra-O-acetyl-2-azido-2-deoxy-D-galactopyranose.
+Grade: 98%.
 CAS No. 84278-00-2.
 Molecular formula: C14H19N3O9.
 Mole weight: 373.32.

 2-(Benzyloxycarbonylamino)-2-deoxy-D-galactose

 2-(Benzyloxycarbonylamino)-2-deoxy-D-galactose serves as a multifaceted carbohydrate agent for synthesizing glycopeptides and glycoprotein mimetics.
 In addition to its pivotal role in this molecular arena, it also functions as a crucial synthetic intermediate for creating a diverse range of carbohydrate derivatives and glycomimetics with pharmacological potential.
 Synonyms: 2-(Benzyloxycarbonylamino)-2-deoxy-d-galactose; 3006-58-4; SCHEMBL9746872.
+CAS No. 3006-58-4.
 Molecular formula: C14H19NO7.
 Mole weight: 313.3.

 2-Deoxy-2-[[(2-propen-1-yloxy)carbonyl]amino]-D-galactose 3,4,6-triacetate is a biomedical compound, manifests promising pharmacological attributes through research of targeted intervention against particular drugs or diseases.
-Synonyms: N-Alloc-Tri-O-Ac-Galactosamine.
+Synonyms: N-Alloc-Tri-O-Ac-Galactosamine; D-Galactose, 2-deoxy-2-[[(2-propen-1-yloxy)carbonyl]amino]-, 3,4,6-triacetate.
 CAS No. 1374760-23-2.
 Molecular formula: C16H23NO10.
 Mole weight: 389.35.

 2-Deoxy-2-fluoro-D-galactose

-2-Deoxy-2-fluoro-D-galactose is a compound useful in organic synthesis.
+2-Deoxy-2-fluoro-D-galactose is a compound used in organic synthesis.
 Uses: Radiopharmaceuticals.
 Synonyms: 2-Deoxy-2-fluoro-D-galactose; 2-Fluoro-2-deoxy-D-galactopyranose.
-Grades: 97%.
+Grade: 97%.
 CAS No. 51146-53-3.
 Molecular formula: C6H11FO5.
 Mole weight: 182.15.

 2-Deoxy-2-fluoro-D-galactose - non-animal origin